Meet the people dedicated to providing a voice for Black UMD.

-Sununu is a senior sociology and English double major.
-He is also a streetwear enthusiast and a sports fanatic.
+Sununu is a streetwear enthusiast and a sports fanatic.
 He’s been waiting 22 years and counting to see his Wizards team make it at least to the conference finals.
-If Wall can’t carry his team to the promise land, he might just have a heart attack.
-Let’s pray for Sununu.
+If Wall can’t carry his team to the promise land, Sununu might just have a heart attack.
+Let’s pray for him.

 Daniel is a senior in the Phillip Merrill College of Journalism at the University of Maryland, College Park.
 He is majoring in Multiplatform Journalism and minoring in Law and Society.
 This Fall, he is working as an intern with the Sports Capitol, assisting with coverage of the Washington Redskins.
 He is also covering Maryland Football for the Left Bench, a student-run campus publication.
 This Summer, Daniel worked as an intern at TMZ Sports Department.
 He has written other publications including Terp Magezine and the Diamondback, the University’s student-run newspaper.
 He is also president of the Maryland Association of Black Journalists and Vice President of Media and Web Contents for the UMD Sports Society.

 Managing Editor, photographer

 Since picking up the camera at 17, Amina has never put it down.
 Her favorite genre of photography is documentary journalism.
 She loves being able to expose a side of people others know little about.
 You can check out her blog at aminasymone.com.